-When you have been injured due to another person’s carelessness (“negligence”), you are entitled to receive monetary damages for all of the medical costs and expenses you incurred as a result of the accident.
+When you have been injured due to another person’s carelessness (“negligence”), you are entitled to receive monetary damages for all the medical costs and expenses you incurred because of the incident.

 Suppose you were injured in a car accident that was not your fault.
 Paramedics responded to the scene, an ambulance transported you to the hospital, where you were treated by emergency staff who performed diagnostic tests such as X-rays and a CT scan, and you required surgery and a lengthy hospital stay.
 The at-fault party must pay all these expenses, as well as expenses related to your future medical care, including doctor visits, medication, and treatments like physical therapy.